 Generally apply 50 - 100 kg/ha of superphosphate or its equivalent.
 Apply nitrogen at 25 - 50 kg/ha to grazed pastures and at 100 - 200 kg/ha to hay crops.

 Heavy grazing for a short period in February or March during the wet season of establishment promotes the production of runners.
 The pasture can be lightly grazed during its first dry season.
 Once established it can tolerate heavy wet season grazing.

 On areas with marginal moisture, a stand can be lost if continually grazed at the start of the wet season before good rain is received.
 In these areas it will only persist in niches which remain wet longer into the dry season.

 It is tolerant of fire, and recovers after burning.

 Seed production is limited at low latitudes.
 Expected Commercial seed yields in Queensland are 200 kg/ha.
 The main seed crop is harvested in the December - February period.
 A small secondary crop can be harvested in May when conditions are suitable.
 Timing of harvest is critical as the seed crop ripens over 2 - 3 days, and is shed rapidly.
 Any stress during the flowering period, particularly water stress, will result in no seed being set.

 Ability to spread

-Low.
-Evaluated with a low weed risk by the Northern Territory Weed Risk Assessment method.
+Moderate.
+Evaluated with a medium weed risk by the Northern Territory Weed Risk Assessment method.
+Adapted to wet areas.

 Tolerant of selective herbicides used to control broadleaf weeds.

-Without applications of nitrogen fertiliser dry matter yields are generally 4 - 6 tonnes/ha.
-With the application of 100 - 200 kg/ha of nitrogen, yields are 10 - 15 tonnes/ha.
+Without applications of nitrogen fertiliser, dry matter yields are generally 4 - 6 tonnes/ha, whereas with application of 100 - 200 kg/ha of nitrogen, yields are 10 - 15 tonnes/ha.